Bigod's rebellion

-Bigod's rebellion of January 1537 was an armed rebellion by English Catholics in Cumberland and Westmorland against King Henry VIII of England and the English Parliament.
+Bigod's rebellion of January 1537 was an armed rebellion by English Catholics in Cumberland and Westmorland against King Henry VIII and the English Reformation Parliament.
 It was led by Sir Francis Bigod, of Settrington in the East Riding of Yorkshire.

 Prelude

-Following the Pilgrimage of Grace of 1536, the King had made promises which had not yet been kept and, in January 1537, a new rising began to take shape, although Robert Aske (a leader of the Pilgrimage of Grace) tried to prevent it.
+Following the Pilgrimage of Grace of 1536, King Henry VIII had made promises which had not yet been kept, such as the holding of a Parliament in the North of England.
+Discontent over these false promises meant that, in January 1537, a new rising began to take shape, although Robert Aske (a leader of the Pilgrimage of Grace) tried to prevent it.

 An undated letter from Aske to the Commons, probably early in 1537, tells them: "Neighbours, I do much [marvel] that ye would assemble yourselves with Bigod [seeing how] earnestly the King's highness extendeth general pardon to all this North".
-He goes on that the king intends to hold a parliament at York and to have the new Queen crowned.
+He goes on that the king intends to hold a parliament at York and to have his new wife, Jane Seymour, crowned.
 Bigod had intended to destroy the effect of previous petitions, but "as I hear you were forced to assemble by his threats and menaces, I shall declare this to the King, and fear not but that you shall have his Grace's pardon notwithstanding".